Double Chocolate Sourdough Bread

 Cold Fermentation

-Bake the Bread: Carefully remove the dutch oven from the 500 degree oven with hot pads.
-Take the top off and place your bread into the dutch oven (including parchment paper – this helps with the transfer).
+Bake the Bread: Carefully remove the dutch oven with hot pads.
+Take the top off and place the dough into the dutch oven (including parchment paper – this helps with the transfer).
 Be very careful not to touch the sides of the dutch oven.
-Put your hot pads back on before you pick up the lid of the dutch oven and place it on top of the bread.
-Put the whole dutch oven back into your oven.
-Lower the temperature to 450 degrees and bake for 25 minutes.
-Once 25 minutes are up, take the top off the dutch oven and continue baking for 20 minutes until the bread is fully baked.
+Put the dutch oven into the oven.
+Bake for 25 minutes.

 Frequently Asked Questions